mac-theobio/RSAomicron/README_TMB.md

 - machinery for automatic binom/beta-binom switching/robust fitting
 - `SIMULATE` methods
 - making loc a fixed effect seemed necessary to get workable answers: can we relax this?
-- adjustable beta-binomial parameterizations?
-Do we really need this?
 - log-scale/robust machinery
 - alternatively try using standard mixed model (also good for comparison of effects of allowing for drop/gain)
 - try on an *ensemble* of fake data??